zoya1/Data-Visualization/README.md

 None

 What do you think is the main takeaway from this visualization?
+USage of Simple Colors for bars would be more effective.
 Is there something you don’t understand in the graphic?
+None.

 Changes after feedback:
 The initial chart lacked the chart legend.
-As per suggestions from feedback, legends were added to each chart, which made visualization more effective.
-Colors of the bars were altered.
+As per suggestions from feedbacks, legends were added to each chart, which made visualization more effective.
+Colors of the bars were altered choosing simple colors.

 Resources: